Abirpal202049/Twitter-Sentiment-Analysis/python-backend/Pickel File Generation/Readme.md

 Here we are building a ML Model to predict the sentiments of a sentences wheather it is positive or negative

-### For building the model we are using this algorithum:
+### For building the model we are using this algorithm:
 -   Regression
     - Linear Regression
 - Classification